About The Cleveland Bay Horse Society

 - The Council has a Chair and a Vice Chair and 13 other members.
 It meets 3 to 4 times per year to conduct the formal business of the breed.

-The Four Committees are as follows
+The three Committees are as follows

 - The Breed Committee